The Moose River Plains Excellent Trout Fishing Locations

 Moose River Recreation Area: Working Hours and Contacts

-The Moose River Recreation Area is all gravel roads so it doesn’t normally open until about Memorial Weekend, and even then it may be only partially open.
-Check with the local forest ranger at Moose River Recreation Area (315) 354-4611 or call the Downtown Inlet Information Office at (315) 357-5501.
+The Moose River Recreation Area primarily consists of gravel roads, which means it typically doesn’t open fully until Memorial Day weekend.
+Even then, some areas may remain partially closed depending on road conditions.
+To check current access or get more information, you can contact the local Forest Ranger at the Moose River Recreation Area at (315) 354-4611 or reach out to the Downtown Inlet Information Office at (315) 357-5501.

 Mitchell Ponds